songweii/LLM-Driven-Robotic-Arm/README.md

-# LLM-driven Robotic Arm for General-purpose Operations
+# LLM-driven Robotic Arm
- This is a project involving an intelligent robotic arm that uses a large language model to make decisions and generate actions.
+ This is a project involving an intelligent robotic arm that uses a large language model to make decisions and generate actions for General-purpose Operations.

 <div align=center><img src="assets/pipline.svg" height="100%" width="90%"/></div>